fapplin/MAKER-PI-PICO/Example Code/arduino/lcd_i2c/readme.md

 I don't need to re-invent the wheel for this one.
 Cytron has a library that works.
-Simply download the .ZIP, extract it to a directory, and then copy the directories:
+Simply download the .ZIP, extract it to a directory, and then copy the directory:

-Arduino_LCD-I2C_library and  Arduino_LCD-SPI_library
+Arduino_LCD-I2C_library

 into your Arduino/Libraries directory (i.e. arduino-1.8.13/libraries/)